Meet our Team

 Homework Grid: A homework grid will be set half- termly.
 Children will be able to select from a variety of tasks to support their learning.
 Please encourage your child to select at least one task per week.
 Children who choose to do more tasks will gain house points for their efforts.

-Science: Local Flowers, Trees, and Plants
+Science: Local Flowers, Trees, and Plants, and Insects

 P.E.
 Gymnastics, Dance, and Balance